ChHarding/TerrainFourierAnalysis/README.md

 # TerrainFourierAnalysis

-Python code for performing Fourier analysis on terrain
+- Python code for performing Fourier analysis on terrain.
+- Rewrite of Matlab code